-3. The United States is concerned that China continues to de-list US poultry establishments, thereby preventing them from exporting their products to China, based on a zero-tolerance requirement for certain pathogens (e.g., Salmonella) on raw meat and poultry products (see Standardization Administration of China (SAC) National Standard (GB) on Fresh and Frozen Poultry Products (GB 16869-2005), effective 1 January 2006).
-As the United States explained in connection with last year's transitional review before this Committee, China's policy is inconsistent with the Codex Alimentarius (Codex) guidelines set forth in CAC/GL21-1997, Principles for the establishment and application of microbiological criteria for foods, Chapter 4.1.
+4. The United States is concerned that China continues to de-list US poultry establishments, thereby preventing them from exporting their products to China, based on a zero-tolerance requirement for certain pathogens (e.g., Salmonella) on raw meat and poultry products (see Standardization Administration of China (SAC) National Standard (GB) on Fresh and Frozen Poultry

+Products (GB 16869-2005), effective 1 January 2006).
+As the United States explained in connection with last year's transitional review before this Committee, China's policy appears to be inconsistent with the Codex Alimentarius (Codex) guidelines set forth in CAC/GL21-1997, Principles for the establishment and application of microbiological criteria for foods, Chapter 4.1.
 In particular, in the case of pathogens like Salmonella, the zero-tolerance requirement enforced by China on imported products is not technically feasible under typical Good Manufacturing Practices for poultry and therefore conflicts with the Codex guidelines.
 The United States believes that a more effective food safety strategy involves the use of Hazard Analysis and Critical Control Points (HACCP) that incorporate process control measures, good hygiene practices and good manufacturing practices to reduce levels of Salmonella as far as possible.
 Performance standards can be used to measure the effectiveness of the prevention strategies.
 As the United States has also previously explained, it is concerned because the zero-tolerance requirement that China applies to imports does not appear to be enforced against domestic products or domestic establishments.
-This requirement therefore appears to be unnecessarily trade restrictive within the meaning of Article 5 of the SPS Agreement and raises serious national treatment concerns.
+This raises concerns about the requirement's consistency with China's obligations under the SPS Agreement.

 - (a) During last year's transitional review before this Committee, China explained that it was revising its sampling plans and microbiological criteria for food-borne pathogens in order to make them identical to those of the International Commission of Microbiological Specifications for Foods (ICMSF).
 China also indicated that these revisions would be completed in 2008.
-Please explain the status of this effort. - (b) In connection with last year's transitional review before this Committee, the United States asked China whether it applies its zero-tolerance requirement to domestically produced meat and poultry products.
-China did not respond to this question.
-Please indicate whether China applies its zero-tolerance requirement to domestically produced meat and poultry products.
-If it does not, please explain how China's ongoing review of domestic regulatory controls will ensure conformity with its obligations under Article 2.3 of the SPS Agreement.

-(c) In connection with last year's transitional review before this Committee, the United States asked China to explain the procedures that China would use if it were to revise a national standard such as GB 16869-2005.
+We are near the end of 2009; please explain the status of this effort. - (b) In connection with last year's transitional review before this Committee, the United States asked China to explain the procedures that China would use if it were to revise a national standard such as GB 16869-2005.
 China did not respond to this question.
 Please explain these procedures.